-25.2 Thus, in the aforesaid decision, the product 'Fry Snack Foods called Fryums' have been considered as 'Namkeen' and not as 'Papad'.

-26.1 In the case of Commercial Tax, Indore v.
+- 13.1 Thus, in the aforesaid decision, the product 'Fry Snack Foods called FRYUMS' have been considered as 'Namkeen' and not as 'Papad'. - 14.
+In the case of Commercial Tax, Indore v.
 T.T.K.
 Health Care Ltd. [2007 (211) E.L.T.
-197 (S.C.)], the issue before the Hon'ble Supreme Court was regarding tax rate of 'Fryums' under M.P.
+197 (S.C.)], the issue before the Hon'ble Supreme Court was regarding tax rate of 'FRYUMS' under M.P.
 General Sales Tax Act, 1958/M.P.
 Commercial Tax Act, 1994.
-In this case, Hon'ble Apex Court observed as follows: -
+In this case, Hon'ble Apex Court observed, as follows: - - "12.

-"12.
 In the present case we have quoted the definition of the term 'cooked food'.
 It is an inclusive definition.
 It includes sweets, batasha, mishri, shrikhand, rabari, doodhpak, tea and coffee but excludes ice-cream, kulfi, ice-candy, cakes, pastries, biscuits, chocolates, toffees, lozenges and mawa.
 That the item 'cooked food' is inclusive definition which indicates by illustration what the legislatures intended to mean when it has used the term 'cooked food'.
 Reading of the above inclusive part of the definition shows that only consumables are sought to be included in the term 'cooked food'.
 In the case of 'fryums' there is no dispute that the dough/base is a semi-food.
-There is also no doubt that in the case of 'fryums' a further cooking process was required.
-It is not in dispute that the 'fryums' came in plastic bags.
+There is also no doubt that in the case of 'fryums' came in plastic bags.
 These 'fryums' were required to be fried depending on the taste of the consumer.
 In the circumstances we are of the view that 'fryums' were like seviyan.
 'Fryums' were required to be fried in edible oil.
 That oil had to be heated.
 There was certain process required to be applied before 'fryums' become consumable.
 In these circumstances the item 'fryums' in the present case will not fall within the term 'cooked food' under Item 2 Part I of Schedule II to the 1994 Act.
-It will fall under the residuary item "all other goods not included in any part of Schedule II".
+It will fall under the residuary item "all other goods not included in any part of Schedule I".